 How to Apply

-Applicants for funded Research Postgraduate programmes at Waterford Institute of Technology (WIT) should apply directly to the Institute by submitting the completed application form to [email protected] Further information and details regarding funded Research Postgraduate programmes and scholarships are available from the Funded Opportunities section of our website.
+Applicants for funded Research Postgraduate programmes at South East Technological University (WIT) should apply directly to the Institute by submitting the completed application form to [email protected] Further information and details regarding funded Research Postgraduate programmes and scholarships are available from the Funded Opportunities section of our website.
 Useful Guide: Application Procedures for Funded Postgraduate Research Programmes

 The PAC online application system is open for new non-funded research postgraduate applications.
-This is an online application system that allows applicants, for a fee of €50, to apply for up to four courses at Waterford Institute of Technology.
+This is an online application system that allows applicants, for a fee of €50, to apply for up to four courses at South East Technological University (SETU) Waterford Campus.
 Course selection can be from any of our PhD, Research and Taught Masters, Diplomas or Certificate courses.
 The fee is paid directly to PAC.
 Useful Guide: Application Procedures for Non-Funded Research Postgraduate Programmes

 On receipt of the application fee, your application will be available to view on the PAC system.
 Applicants are notified by email as each step of the review route is progressed.
 It is therefore, imperative that applicants have a secure email account and review it regularly for updates.